Getting married at Christ Church or Holy Cross

 - has regularly gone to normal church services in the parish church for a period of at least 6 months or

 If one of your parents or grandparents:

 - was married in the parish

 If neither of you are resident in the parish, and you have no qualifying connections to Christ Church or Holy Cross, we may still be able to help you have a wedding service here.
 Contact the Clergy Team for more information.

 What if either of us is remarrying after a divorce?

 We wish you a lifetime of love and will do everything we can to support couples in their lifelong commitment to one another.
 However, we recognise that some marriages do fail for all sorts of sad and painful reasons.

 In some circumstances, we will be able to conduct a wedding service following the divorce of one or both parties.
 In other circumstances, it may be more appropriate for us to offer a service of prayer and dedication after a civil wedding.
 In all instances, we will help as best as we are able.
-Contact Jim or Jenny for an initial conversation.
+Contact the Clergy Team for an initial conversation.

 What if one of us is a foreign national?

 You can still get married in the parish church, but the process of application will be different for non-EEU nationals.
 We will be able to guide you through this process.